NibuTake/PyDEA/_docs_src/index.rst

-.. pydea documentation master file, created by sphinx-quickstart on Sat Jul 30 21:30:23 2022.
+..
+PyFrontier documentation master file, created by sphinx-quickstart on Sat Jul 30 21:30:23 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PyDEA: A data envelopment analysis module
+PyFrontier: A data envelopment analysis module
 =================================

 .. toctree::
    :maxdepth: 3
    :caption: Contents:

-   Modules <PyDEA.frontier_model>
+   Modules <PyFrontier.frontier_model>
    tutorials/index

 Indices and tables